 12

-"Prison School" is a 12-episode anime that premiered in 2015, blending mature Seinen themes with a high school setting for a unique experience.
+"Prison School" is a 12-episode anime that debuted in 2015, artfully combining mature Seinen elements with a classic high school backdrop for a memorable and outrageous adventure.

 ComedySlice of Life